 Happy ice cream making!

-Did you make chocolate strawberry ice cream?
+Did you make chocolate and strawberry ice cream?
 What’s your favourite ice cream flavour?
 I’d love to hear from you in the comments section below.